Service terms for pilotage

 Smoking on the bridge of a piloted vessel

-According to Finnish law, smoking is prohibited in the indoor areas of buildings, vehicles or similar places that are accessible to the public or employees or accessible to customers for the purpose of providing commercial or public services.
-Finnish law does not apply to vessels sailing under a foreign flag, but Finnpilot recommends that Finnpilot personnel not be exposed to tobacco smoke while working on a vessel.
+According to Finnish law, smoking is prohibited in the indoor areas of buildings, vehicles or similar places that are accessible to the public or employees or accessible to clients for the purpose of providing commercial or public services.
+Finnish law does not apply to vessels sailing under a foreign flag, but Finnpilot Pilotage Ltd recommends that Finnpilot personnel not be exposed to tobacco smoke while working on a vessel.

 4.2.1 Vessels arriving at Finnish ports